connorsjackson/WES237b_assignment-2/homework/block_mm_unrolled/README.md

-# Unrolled Block Matrix Multiply
+# Naive Matrix Multiply
-Start by copying your code from the block matrix multiply.
-Then perform some loop unrolling such that you have four elements in a single loop.
-Consider what happens when your matricies are not divisble by four.
+This is the starter code for a CPU-based Naive matrix multiply.
+This implementation should have 3 nested for loops.

 ## Report
-Once again, run `time` and compare the results.
-What has changed?
-Why has it changed?
+For your report, please execute the `time` command and store the result.
+Consider what each of these three metrics mean.